 All internal and external Iranian broadcast media falls under the aegis of the Islamic Republic of Iran Broadcasting (IRIB), a state-owned umbrella organization constitutionally mandated to serve as Iran’s sole legal TV and radio broadcaster.
 According to the Islamic Republic’s constitution, “The mass-communication media, radio, and television, must serve the diffusion of Islamic culture in pursuit of the revolutionary course of the Islamic Revolution.”
 In effect, the state maintains a monopoly over all television and radio broadcasting, with the aim of propagating its brand of Islam.

 Treasury further cited “distorted or false IRIB news reports and the broadcasting of forced confessions of political detainees” and IRIB’s role in jamming satellite transmissions of Western-produced Persian language news broadcasts, as the impetus behind designating IRIB.
 While satellite dishes are officially proscribed in the Islamic Republic, a majority of Iran’s citizens own the illegal devices, giving them access to dozens of non-state approved Farsi-language news broadcasts, such as BBC Persian, Voice of America, Radio Farda, Iran International, or Manto News, as well as Western entertainment, and film channels.
-The European Union similarly sanctioned IRIB’s chief in 2012, and several European satellite providers subsequently removed IRIB offerings from their service, but both the U.S. and EU opted to waive their sanctions against IRIB during the Iran nuclear deal negotiating process, enabling IRIB channels to return to Europe’s airwaves.
+According to one estimate, seventy percent of the Iranian population use satellite television.

 Iran’s constitution gives the Supreme Leader the power to select the head of IRIB.
 Accordingly, the media conglomerate has been run by conservative and hardliners loyal to Khamenei since he assumed the role of Supreme Leader.
 IRIB’s mission is to provide consistent messaging in pursuit of the regime’s domestic, foreign policy, and military goals.
 Its programming aims to strengthen morality and religiosity in Iranian society, to uphold Iran’s revolutionary ethos, and to provide viewers a theoretical foundation for Khomeinist principles, such as velayat-e faqih, the invocation of rule by clerics from which the Supreme Leader’s absolute authority is derived.
 According to its charter, among IRIB’s guiding principles are conveying "The majesty of spirit of the Islamic revolution as well as that of constitution over all of the programs” and "The fulfillment of the Supreme Leader's point of view as the Islamic Jurisprudent."